 Cable is a team leader and a partner for Deadpool, but he's more than that as well.

 Cable, being a time traveler (something that Days of Future Past opened up to us nicely), comes back from the future - he's a cross between super soldier Captain America and the Terminator, with the urgency of knowledge of a world gone wrong.
 While trying to prevent a man he knows only as "Sinister" from bringing about the mutant Apocalypse (capital A, natch), he matches wits, soldiering, and super powers in a race against time.
 The big finale sees him finding two mutants in Sinister's hidden laboratory, Cyclops, and someone who looks exactly like Jean Grey.
 "Mom, Dad, let's get you out of here" instantly establishes just who Cable is, and makes him a new linchpin for the X-Men films, the way Wolverine has been for the last decade and a half.
+The X-Men franchise has already set up both Mr. Sinister and Apocalypse, so the pieces are in place.

 Like Iron Man for Marvel Studios, Wolverine for the first "phase" of X-Men movies, or what Warner hopes to do with Superman for their DC films, Fox needs a new central character to build off of.
 Who better than Cable, a man simultaneously directly connected and yet far removed from everything that came before?